If your child has scoliosis, the recommended treatment will depend on their age, how severe the curve is, and whether it's getting worse.

 If the curve of your child's spine is getting worse, your specialist may recommend they wear a back brace while they're growing.

-This won't correct the curve, but might help stop it getting worse.
-There are still some uncertainties about how well braces work, though, so they're not recommended by all scoliosis specialists.
+This will not correct the curve, but might help stop it getting worse.
+There are still some uncertainties about how well braces work so they're not recommended by all scoliosis specialists.

 - will be custom-made to fit your child's body